ncphillips/truecoders.io/_coders/antwon-ervin.markdown

   level: 4.8
 - name: Technical Sales
   level: 4.8
-references:
-- name: Cody Winton
-  reference: Antwon is an exceptional individual with a real knack for interaction
-    and explanation.
-He works well with others, bringing insight and perspective to problems.
-I highly recommend Antwon for a DBA or Project Management role.
-- name: Martin Murphy
-  reference: I highly recommend Antwon for a DBA position.
-He's a tenacity with problems
-    and cool demeanor will make for an excellent addition to any team.
-With natural communication skills and emotional intelligence he can bridge the gap between the end user and the business requirements.
 ---

 I enjoy using my resources to develop creative solutions to real world problems.
 Some of my resources include a knowledge base in C# and .NET, JavaScript, CSS, and HTML.
 I'm a strong team player and enjoy collaboration.